-A Case Study on Crowd-Sourced Stock Audio Libraries
+A Case Study in Crowd-Sourced Stock Audio Libraries

-About a year ago, I made the decision to start selling my recorded sound effects and music online as stock material.
+A couple years ago, I made the decision to start selling my recorded sound effects and music online as stock material.
 After doing a bit of research, I discovered a growing trend in the industry focused around a type of online database known as crowd-sourced sound effects and music libraries.
 While other established sound libraries are run by independent producers, maintain a hired staff, or have an extensive auditioning process for new artists, crowd-sourced stock libraries are generally easier and free to join, do not require an affiliation with a PRO, and provide a worldwide market of potential buyers to the artist at the cost of a commission on each sale.
 Thus, crowd-sourced stock libraries have a greater appeal to new or less-established independent artists.

 There are several stock libraries available to choose from, AudioJungle, Pond5, AudioMicro, and ProductionTrax to name a few.
 But with so many options available, the question that the independent artist is inevitably faced with is this: Do I sell my material exclusively through one company, or non-exclusively through many companies?
 Before I continue, I have included a table detailing the pros and cons of these four companies.
 Please refer to it as necessary to understand the factors of this case study.

 I suspect that AudioJungle is the leader in this battle of exclusivity.
 Other stock libraries offer a set royalty percentage for exclusive/non-exclusive accounts, or only offer a non-exclusive agreement.
-AudioJungle, on the other hand, offers one of the most beneficial royalty rates in the market to its exclusive authors, currently 70% at the highest tier.
-However, at only 33%, it also offers the lowest royalty percentage to its non-exclusive authors.
+AudioJungle, on the other hand, offers one of the highest royalty rates in the market to its exclusive authors, currently 70% at the highest tier.
+However, it also offers the lowest royalty percentage to its non-exclusive authors, at only 33%.

 And so, given this information, we arrive at the ultimate question: